pmuellr/cf-node-hello/README.md

 `.cfignore`

-List of file patterns that should **NOT** be uploaded to your CloudFoundry site.
+List of file patterns that should **NOT** be uploaded to your Cloud Foundry site.

-See the CloudFoundry doc
+See the Cloud Foundry doc
 *[Key Facts About Application Deployment](http://docs.cloudfoundry.com/docs/using/deploying-apps/)* for more information.